gauravkrj/6Companies30days/README.md

 # 6Companies30days
-Solving 90 DSA questions frequently asked in top 6 companies in 30 days as a challenge
+Solving 90 important & frequently asked DSA questions in 30 days as a challenge